codepath/site-week1-project1-flixster-starter/README.md

 ### Shout out

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.

+I enjoyed hammering out little details with Bereket on the labs and the beginning of the project.
+Instructor Ashaun helped me a lot with getting the API to work!